MichelDucartier/ada-jekyll/index.md

 or a strong association with particular kinds of roles.
 In other words, MIP can tell us whether an actor's repertoire is not particularly special or stands out from the crowd.

-1. A MIP score of 1 signifies an actor with a singular focus
-2. An MIP score of 0 indicates an actor whose choices mirror the global distribution of roles or genres.
-3. Any value in-between reflects a polarization of a certain degree

 For each actor we have computed an "average persona", which is taken over all characters they played.
 We compute the MIP of this average persona and report the density of actors over MIP scores below.